SanderRonde/CustomRightClickMenu/README.md

-# Custom Right-Click Menu - Create your own context menu
+# Custom Right-Click Menu Meta

+This branch is dedicated to creating an adapter (a few files) for running CRM in itself.
+Theoretically it should be possible, however chrome can not handle evalling files that large (about 3.5 million chars).

 Create your own entry in the right-click menu.
 Add custom scripts, links, sub-menus or custom CSS in your right-click menu and do anything you want all from your right-click menu.
 Featuring full GreaseMonkey compatibility for userscripts and Stylish compatibility for userstyles.